Student Services and Amenities Fee

 The Student Services and Amenities Fee (SSAF) is a compulsory fee charged by universities and other higher education providers to fund and improve services and amenities of a non-academic nature.
 Find out more about SSAF.

 CQUniversity introduced a compulsory SSAF from Term 1, 2012, and has sought feedback from students each year regarding their preferences for funding allocation.
 In keeping with this consultation process, students are also welcome to speak with their Student Representative Council (SRC) member should they wish to provide feedback.

-According to our survey data, top priorities for 2017 are:
+According to our survey data, top priorities from the 2018 student survey are:

 - Libraries, reading rooms and group work spaces;

 - Employment services and advice on careers;